The Peak Lodge

 - The original structure was removed in the summer of 2011, and despite Tropical Storm Irene, we're on point for completion in winter 2013.

-The New Peak Lodge Takes Shape
+Building the New Peak Lodge

 The foundation, footings and bottom floor walls of the new structure were completed in the fall of 2012.
 Engelberth Construction, Inc., of Colchester, VT, has been building throughout the summer and fall with a projected completion date of December, 2013.